berkeley-cdss/curriculum-guide/faq/changerequirements.md

 **How can I increase per-user RAM/CPU?**

-We recommend instructors to adapt the materials to the 1GB requirement of the Datahub as it is convenient for most usecases.
+We recommend instructors to adapt the materials to the 1GB requirement of the DataHub as it is convenient for most usecases.
 However, If you have a compelling reason to request for more RAM/CPU, use this [template](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=support&template=higher-resources.md&title=Request+more+RAM+for+class+X).
 Provide rationale for this upgrade as it has cost implications for the service.

 There are three factors we consider as part of the requests related to increasing RAM: